hanxiaomax/Learncpp_CN/docs/4-13-Const-variables-and-symbolic-constants.md

 Making a function parameter constant enlists the compiler’s help to ensure that the parameter’s value is not changed inside the function.
 However, when arguments are passed by value, we generally don’t care if the function changes the value of the parameter (since it’s just a copy that will be destroyed at the end of the function anyway).
 For this reason, we usually don’t `const` parameters passed by value (as it adds clutter to our code without providing much actual value).

-Best practice
+!!! success "最佳实践"

 	Don’t use `const` when passing by value.

 Later in this tutorial series, we’ll talk about two other ways to pass arguments to functions: pass by reference, and pass by address.
 When using either of these methods, proper use of `const` is important.

-Const return values
+## Const return values

 A function’s return value may also be made const: